 At Camp China, we emphasize involving the whole family.
-Parent Campers can enjoy participation in Tai Chi and cooking classes.
-Guest Speakers, such as Jaclyn Skalnik, Kay Bratt (Author of “Silent Tears: A Journey of Hope in a Chinese Orphanage”), and Dr. Changfu Chang (the “professor of adoption films”) are presented in a parent-only setting.
+Parent Campers can enjoy participation in Tai Chi, Mahjong, and cooking classes.
+Guest Speakers, such as Jaclyn Skalnik, Kay Bratt (Author of “Silent Tears: A Journey of Hope in a Chinese Orphanage”), and Dr. Changfu Chang (the “professor of adoption films”) are presented in a parent-only setting

 When you finish lunch, there are 2 1/2 hours of family free time to enjoy the amenities of the Blue Ridge Assembly.
 From swimming to hiking, there is certainly something for all families.
 After free time, there are family activities planned.
 Often this activity centers around the kitchen and cooking.
 Recipes such as soup, cold noodles, wonton, and rice dumplings are often created and enjoyed by this afternoon session.
 Other activities include family-oriented Tai Chi instruction.

-Add-on YMCA Activities include Archery, Alpine Tower, Climbing Wall, Family Hike, and Heritage Crafts. (add-on activities are not included in registration fees).
+Add-on YMCA Activities include Archery, an Alpine Tower, a Climbing Wall, a Family Hike, and Heritage Crafts. (add-on activities are not included in registration fees).
 See the available activities on our registration form.